 Issue Commentary Confirmation requests from third parties We requested from management permission to send confirmation requests to the Council's banking, investment and borrowing institutions.
 This permission was granted and the requests were sent.
-As at the date of writing this report, we are awaiting confirmation from one financial institution in relation to a £20m investment.
-We are also waiting on a bank confirmation in relation to a school's bank account.
+Positive confirmations were obtained for all relevant balances.
 Accounting practices We have evaluated the appropriateness of the Council's accounting policies, accounting estimates and financial statement disclosures.
 We are finalising our review and will communicate any findings to management.
 Audit evidence and explanations/ significant difficulties All information and explanations requested from management is being provided as prompt as possible.
 Information and evidence which needs to be provided outside of the main finance team does however take longer.
 Your finance team are doing a good job to quality assess the information provided by service before it comes to us which reduces the amount of follow up queries we need to raise.
 At the start of the audit transaction listings for income and expenditure contained many contra entries which ultimately reverse out and do not form part of the year end balances.
 We worked with the Council to ensure that transaction listings were cleansed before we selected samples.
 Furthermore, listings obtained were often at a summary level and so this added an extra layer of complexity and time when selecting samples.